inexorgame-obsolete/wiki-mirror/Coding-on-Windows.md

 Sauerbraten-Fork uses Git as Source Code Management system (SCM).
 To get the sources, you need to install Git on Windows.
 There are two options:

-* Getting MSYSGit
+* Getting Github for Windows (has a fancy GUI)
-* Getting Github for Windows
+* Getting MSYSGit (beware: you need to use the command line!)

 Both do have advantages and disadvantages, though the latter one has a GUI, which might be easier to use for you.
 If you know how to use the CMD, then you can also go for MSYSGit.